vision-web3/validatornode/README.md

 #### Python Version

-The Pantos Service Node supports **Python 3.10** or higher.
+The Vision Service Node supports **Python 3.10** or higher.
 Ensure that you have the correct Python version installed before the installation steps.
 You can download the latest version of Python from the official [Python website](https://www.python.org/downloads/).

 #### Library Versions

-The Pantos Service Node has been tested with the library versions specified in **poetry.lock**.
+The Vision Service Node has been tested with the library versions specified in **poetry.lock**.

 #### Poetry